Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Abstract

 \section{Abstract}

-5G technology allows the presence of heterogeneous services in the same physical network.
-On the radio access network (RAN), the \emph{spectrum slicing} of the shared radio resources is a critical task to guarantee the performance of each service.
-In this paper, we analyze a downlink communication in which a base station (BS) should serve two types of traffic, enhanced mobile broadband (eMBB) and ultra-reliable low-latency communication (URLLC), respectively.
-Due to the nature of low-latency traffic, the BS knows the channel state information (CSI) of the eMBB users only.
-In this setting, we study the power minimization problem employing orthogonal multiple access (OMA) and non-orthogonal multiple access (NOMA) schemes.
-We analyze the impact of resource sharing, showing that the knowledge of eMBB CSI can be used also in resource allocation for URLLC users.
-Based on this analysis, we propose two algorithms: a feasible and a block coordinated descent approach (BCD).
+5G technology allows heterogeneous services to share the wireless spectrum within the same radio access network.
+In this context, \emph{spectrum slicing} of the shared radio resources is a critical task to guarantee the performance of each service.
+We analyze a downlink communication serving two types of traffic: enhanced mobile broadband (eMBB) and ultra-reliable low-latency communication (URLLC).
+Due to the nature of low-latency traffic, the base station knows the channel state information (CSI) of the eMBB users while having statistical CSI for the URLLC users.
+We study the power minimization problem employing orthogonal multiple access (OMA) and non-orthogonal multiple access (NOMA) schemes.
+Based on this analysis, we propose a lookup table-based approach and a block coordinated descent (BCD) algorithm.
 We show that the BCD is optimal for the URLLC power allocation.
-The numerical results show that NOMA leads to a lower power consumption compared to OMA, except when the URLLC user is very close to the BS.
-For the last case, the optimal approach depends on the channel condition of the eMBB user.
-In any case, even when the OMA paradigm attains the best performance, the gap with NOMA is negligible, proving the NOMA capacity in exploiting the shared resources to reduce the power consumption in every condition.
+The numerical results show that NOMA leads to lower power consumption than OMA, except when the average channel gain of the URLLC user is very high.
+For the latter case, the optimal approach depends on the channel condition of the eMBB user.
+Even when OMA attains the best performance, the gap with NOMA is negligible, showing the capability of NOMA to reduce power consumption in practically every condition.

 \keywords{NOMA \and RAN slicing \and eMBB \and URLLC \and Power saving}